Return to Work: Should GCCs Adopt Remote, Hybrid or In-Office Working Model?

 On lobbying from IT/ITeS industry, Ministry of Commerce and Industry has issued various circulars to industry providing relaxations around compliance filings, due dates, and flexibility of operating from home for SEZ unit employees.
 Requirements such as deposit of bank guarantees, requirement for static IPs, publication of network diagram, and penal provisions have been removed.
 The organization can define its own internal policy on WFH, and employees can take the WFH benefit on a rotational basis.
 In case of GCCs planning to open nano/micro-offices in cities / states to offer flexibility of permanent WFH, that office must be registered under laws such as GST, PF, and other respective state laws.
 The compliance for employees attached to this office must be maintained.
 Even if the employee is physically present in another location on a long term/permanent basis, GCC can issue the employment letter pertaining to its corporate office in India from legal perspective.
 The only condition is that GCC pays the related GST and Income Tax for the team members who will be permanently working from other cities / states.

 However, based on the latest circulars, WFH relaxation to SEZ units is allowed up to September 30, 2021.
-The industry is still in a wait-and watch game waiting for the Ministry to decide SEZ rules and related tax procedures so that a long-term blended work model with remote working can be implemented.
+The industry is still in a wait-and watch game waiting for the Ministry to decide SEZ rules and related tax procedures so that a long-term blended work model with remote working across geograpihcally distributed teams can be implemented.

 - Fully Return-to-Work: Some companies believe that while the hybrid model has allowed employees to find work-life balance, employers have found it challenging to foster innovation, collaboration, and sustain an organization’s culture in a virtual environment.
 The proponents of ‘fully return to work’ work model opines that working from offices will increase the productivity, coordination, and collaboration among employees along with helping them socialize and stay connected with peers, which will aid improving employees’ mental health.
 This type of work model is likely to be seen in startups, going forward.
 Flipkart is bringing its employees back to office in phased manner starting Oct 2021 and is likely to have all employees return to office by start of new year (2022).
 None of GCCs have current plans to bring its workforce fully Return-to-Work.